• Skip to primary navigation

 Grand Canyon Whitewater: 3 to 16 Day Tours

 The Grand Canyon has 4 sections, which are known as Full, Upper, Lower, and Western.
 These sections are defined by the river mile where you start (put-in) and the river mile where you end (take-out).
 While popular due to their length, Upper and Lower Grand Canyon Trips require a 7.5 to 9-mile hike at either the end (Upper) or start (Lower).
-Click the “Read More” button below to see a break down of what each river section has to offer.
+Click the “Read More” button below to see a break down of what rafting each section of the Colorado River has to offer.
+These are also referred to as multi-day rafting trips.

 Upper Grand Canyon: Lees Ferry to Phantom Ranch by Raft, Hike to South Rim